 East Africa Dairy Development

 We are prioritizing four objectives (farmer sustainability, hub sustainability, gender equality, and replication) to benefit an additional 136,000 farm families.
 Our program employs new technologies and practices around fodder production, alternative energy sources and milk transport systems.

 The State of the African Farmer report has been produced as a contribution to the great debate on agriculture and food security in Africa.
 It is a compilation of views and voices of farmers, practitioners, policymakers and academics across Africa and beyond, each speaking from the heart and sharing their experience.

 In its first five years, EADD provided extensive training on dairy husbandry, business practices and operation, and marketing of dairy products to the 179,000 farming families in the program.
 Heifer and its partners also developed 27 milk collection hubs, strengthened 10 existing hubs, and formed 68 farmer business associations to manage the plants.
 Since then, EADD has grown to be one of the leading market-oriented development initiatives in eastern Africa.

-Building on the success and lessons learned in Phase I, the vision for EADD II is to provide an additional 136,000 smallholder farm families the opportunities to create financial independence and social equality.
+The vision for EADD II is to provide an additional 136,000 smallholder farm families the opportunities to create financial independence and social equality.
 Together with our program partners, we are changing the nutritional landscape in East Africa, one family, one community at a time.